 AG: They told me to go home.
 So I asked them the same question, “And then what?”
 The shrink said, “Just forget about it.
 We won’t be calling you back.”

 BK: That’s quite a story.
 I’ve heard about stuff like this secondhand but nothing from anyone who has been there.
 I bet you were really pissed at those folks.

 AG: No. I just went back to what I was doing.
 You can’t have crap in your head and do drugs.
 Or it will drive you insane.

 BK: You felt nothing?

 AG: At the time I shined it on as just another assault.
 And I’ve had a few.
 The first was in the eleventh grade.
 And I got through that.
 But looking back, I see now that the military had to test people to see if their bite was as big as their bark.
 And the shrink handled it the best way he knew how.
 You do realize there were a lot of officers getting shot by their own men.
 So it makes sense to not draft a totally noncompliant S.O.
 B.

 BK: I’m trying to get it.
 I mean, how did you learn to fight?

 AG: I went on a few runs with a friend.
 He was a top street fighter on our side of town.
-So I followed his lead—totally aggressive.
-Make a fast advance swinging like Mike Tyson.
+So I followed his lead.
+Totally aggressive.
+He would make a fast advance swinging like Mike Tyson.
 My buddy quit fighting when the game got rough.
 He finally built up a business for himself.

-BK: Amazing … So regarding the sniper who flipped on you—you’d say that street drugs like LSD are not the answer to mental health issues?
+BK: Amazing.
+With the sniper who flipped on you, would you say that street drugs like LSD are not the answer to mental health issues?

 AG: Street drugs create mental problems.
 They don’t cure a frigging thing.